 Business lines of credit can be a huge help for small businesses looking to grow.
-Qualifying for this type of financing starts with knowing the requirements and choosing the right lender.
+Qualifying for this type of financing starts with knowing the requirements, preparing the necessary paperwork, and choosing the right lender.

-If you’re thinking of applying for business credit lines, then you can compare lenders and conditions in the best small business marketplace, AdvancePoint Capital.
+If you're considering applying for business credit lines, then you can use a credit calculator and compare lenders and conditions in the best small business marketplace.

-AdvancePoint Capital allows you to apply in a few minutes, provides various financing options, and lets you choose what works best for your business.
+AdvancePoint Capital not only allows you to apply in just a few minutes, but it also provides various financing options, and lets you choose what works best for your business.

 On top of that, the application process is streamlined with minimal paperwork.